 Year after year, extended families gather together to celebrate Thanksgiving Outer Banks-style, with all the comforts of home and a beautiful, wide-open beach right outside their door.

-Our long list of large, beachfront homes are perfect for putting the whole extended family under one roof, while still giving everyone plenty of elbow room.
+Our large, beachfront homes are perfect for putting the whole extended family under one roof, while still giving everyone plenty of elbow room.